-How to bring your vision or strategy to life with Big Picture communication, so your people get it, remember it, believe in it – and know what they need to do make it happen
+How to bring your vision or strategy to life, so your people get it and know what they need to do to make it happen

 “Look, we’ve got a crystal-clear vision for this business,” a CEO of a global business once told me, having spent, it seemed to me, the GDP of a small country with a consulting firm to get to it.

 I sat at their shiny boardroom table, sharpening my employee-engagement pencil to make notes.
 “We need to grow market share by X% against a background of declining volumes, we need upper-quartile EBIT, we need to improve ROI by Y% and we need to cut headcount and waste by Z%.
 But when I talk to people about all this, no-one seems to get it – they just stare at me blankly.
 What do they want me to do?
 Draw them a [expletive deleted!] diagram?”